-The cash register technology in the nineteenth-century isn’t quite what we know it as today—a 30-second transaction using a tablet or punching in a 4-digit number on a key pad.
+The cash register technology in the 19th century isn’t quite what we know it as today—a 30-second transaction using a tablet or punching in a 4-digit number on a keypad.
 Back then, Patterson had to work to get people to understand what this innovation was, and how it was supposed to benefit people’s everyday lives.
 He did this through sales.

 Playing to people’s moods and emotions began to take shape in the 1930s and 1940s, as brands started approaching advertising with more vitality.
 This filtered into the sales world, where the systematic strategy of selling no longer made sense.
 Salespeople needed to know their clients and their needs before making a cold call.
 They needed to start asking the question, “what makes this potential prospect tick?”
 This continued throughout the next few decades, with the term “relationship selling” taking hold in the 1990s.